Jane Wickline: Career

 Wickline began making comedy videos in late 2020 when Oberlin suspended classes due to the COVID-19 pandemic.
-After graduating in spring 2021, she worked as a copy editor in Philadelphia while continuing to post comedy videos on TikTok.
+She quickly gained a large following on TikTok, becoming known for her minimalist sketches (most often with Wickline playing each character) blending a deadpan delivery and socially awkward characters with surreal humor.
+After graduating in 2021, she worked as a copy editor in Philadelphia while continuing to post comedy videos on TikTok.
 In a 2021 interview, when asked about her goals, she said she "would love to write comedy in some capacity".